 Note: this will create a duplicate record that, ultimately, will be visible on the NEON data portal.
 Users will then be advised that the most recently created record contains the most up to date information.
-It is very important to QC entered data to the extent possible, when the data are first entered to avoid creating duplicate records on the data portal plotID and tagID fields CANNOT be updated.
-These fields are the primary keys for individuals within the NEON sample management system.
-If errors are found in either of these fields, the tagID associated with the incorrect record must be permanently dropped and a new tagID assigned.
+It is very important to QC entered data to the extent possible, when the data are first entered to avoid creating duplicate records on the data portal

+3. plotID fields CANNOT be updated.
+This field is a primary key for individuals within the NEON sample management system.
+If errors are found in this field, the tagID associated with the incorrect record must be permanently dropped and a new tagID assigned.